NAMANIND/Clock-Chat/README.md

-# Getting Started with Create React App
+# Welcome To Clock Chat

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed with a docker container on Azure.

+(You need to install npm and yarn to run this in your machine, or you can run it with our docker image-      )
+## Dependencies required
+### apt-get install npm
+### apt-get install yarn
+### yarn add stream-chat
+### yarn add stream-chat-react
+### yarn add styled-components

 ## Available Scripts